 It is characterized by hamartomas that have a low malignant potential.
 They can be found across the entire GI tract: in the small bowel, colon or stomach.

 It also presents with pigmented spots around the oral mucosa, lips, genitalia, face, and palms.
 Although the hamartomas themselves have low malignant potential, there is a slightly increased risk of a multitude of cancers that include cancer of the stomach, ovary, breast, cervix, testicles, and lung.
 Other potential complications of the presence of hamartomas in Peutz-Jeghers are intussusception and GI bleeding.

 Unlike familial adenomatous polyposis, it only has a small risk for colorectal cancer.
 It presents in childhood and manifests with tens and up to hundreds of juvenile colon polyps.

-Characterized by the absence of polyps, but the presence of increased risk of colorectal cancer, up to 40 %.
-The mutation affects the DNA mismatch repair genes such as hMLH1, hMSH2, hMSH6, hPMS1 and hPMS2.
+Characterized by the absence of polyps, but the presence of an increased risk of colorectal cancer, up to 40%.
+The mutation affects the DNA mismatch repair genes such as hMLH1, hMSH2, hMSH6, hPMS1, and hPMS2.
 It is classified into two types: Lynch I and Lynch II.

-- Lynch I: Has early onset colorectal cancer with absence of polyps.
+- Lynch I: Has early-onset colorectal cancer with the absence of polyps.

 Symptoms of Colon Cancer

 Patients who usually present with symptoms are most likely to have advanced disease.
 Symptoms include melena, hematochezia, abdominal pain, change in bowel habits or iron deficiency anemia that cannot be explained and that is most suspicious in post-menopausal females, as well as males older than 50.
 In rare instances, the disease can also present as a Streptococcus bovis bacteremia.

 Symptoms can be classified based on whether they are specific to a certain location of the bowel, or if they are common to all locations.